-Along with information about various other eating disorders Click Here
+Information about various other eating disorders Click Here

 Anger is a signal that something isn’t right.
 You are compelled to take action to correct the wrong.
-How you manage your anger has important consequenes for your health and welfare.
+How you manage your anger has important consequences for your health and welfare.
 Your blood pressure is raised and stress hormones kick in.
 This is when the potential for violence is greatest.